Arthur Scargill joins striking rail workers on picket line

 “Now is the time to stand up and fight for every single railway worker in this dispute that we will win.”

 Only a fifth of trains ran on Tuesday and as half of all lines were closed and passengers who did try to make it in using rail services often faced journeys that lasted several hours longer than usual.
-The bitter dispute between the unions and National Rail is over pay, jobs and conditions.
+The bitter dispute between the unions and Network Rail, and train operating companies is over pay, jobs and conditions.

 A DfT spokesperson said: “These are desperately needed reforms that modernise the railway and put it on a sustainable footing for passengers and taxpayers.